Video created at age 14 and edited at age 18,

 In February 2014, Trysten became one of the co-founders of the Galveston County Epilepsy Awareness Support Group, in partnership with the Epilepsy Foundation Texas, Houston/Dallas-Fort Worth/West Texas.
-The group currently has more than 200 members to date.
-Trysten realized he is not alone, he is 1 in 26.
+Trysten realized he is not alone, but is 1 in 26 in the United States that will develop epilepsy and found that about 1 out of 10 people may have a seizure during his or her lifetime.

 By October of that same year, at age 13, he established the UTMB Epilepsy Fund at the University of Texas Medical Branch (UTMB-Health) in Galveston, Texas.
 This fund supports Dr. Todd Masel’s Epilepsy Program in the Department of Neurology.
 Trysten hopes to someday see Galveston County build a Pediatric Epilepsy Monitoring Unit so that children do not have to travel outside the county for this service.